Log ramification via curves in rank 1: Class groups with modulus and Existence Theorem

-\begin{thm}(Existence theorem, with log filtration) Suppose $k$ is a finite field with $\rm{char}(k)\neq 2$.
+We now reformulate the non-log Existence Theorem of \cite{kersai} to the log case.
+We replace the Artin conductor used in \cite{kersai} with our Swan conductor and their relative class group $\rm{C}(X,D)$ with the group $\rm{C}(X,D)_{\text{log}}.$ Moreover, the results applied from Matsuda's work on restriction to curves \cite[Coro 2.8]{kersai} is replaced by Theorem \ref{thmexp2}.
+Finally, in the course of the proof of \cite[Coro IV]{kersai}, properness plays an essential role in reducing to the 2-dimensional case, e.g. in applying Serre duality.
+Thus, we also need to add the properness hypothesis to use their arguments.
+Finally, following the same steps as outlined in the overview of their proof as given in \cite[pg.
+15]{kersai}, we obtain \begin{thm}(Existence Theorem, with log filtration) Suppose $k$ is a finite field with $\rm{char}(k)\neq 2$.
 Let $X/k$ be a \emph{proper} \emph{and} smooth $k$-variety and $U\subset X$ an open $k$-subscheme such that the reduced closed complement $D=X\backslash U$ is an sncd on $X$.
-Then is an isomorphism of \emph{finite} abelian groups.
+Then is an isomorphism of \emph{finite} abelian groups. \end{thm} \begin{flushright} $\square$ \end{flushright}